Friday, May 10 — In-light

 Tuesday, May 14 — Tbilisi

 Early morning walk around Metekhi and Rike Park, over the Peach Bridge and back to the hotel.
 After breakfast, we visit Mtskheta and tour the sixth-century Jvari Monastery and the 11th-century Svetitskhoveli Cathedral.
-Both places are s.
+Both places are World Heritage Sites.
 We shop around a bit and buy various types of churchkhela, my favorite being the beat-red wine-musk variety.
 Perhaps it is the freshest because it is the easiest to chew.
 Welcome to Georgia musical at night at the Music & Drama State Theatre on 182 Aghmashenebeli Ave musical.ge

 Wednesday, May 15 — Batumi